 A condition report will involve a comprehensive inspection of the property but the report format will be tailored to the client’s requirements.
 The report may be on only certain elements or aspects of the property or it can address the whole building.
 Condition surveys are often commissioned where a client wants a general overview of the property without too much detail or where there are a series of properties for which the client requires a general overview of condition.
 This type of report can sometimes accompany a schedule of condition; in commercial situations this may relate to the granting of a lease whereby the schedule may be attached to the lease as a record of the building’s condition at the commencement.

 Where an owner of the building or potential purchaser of the building requires a report considering only one specific defect, we can provide a bespoke report dealing with that one issue.
 We are often called upon to provide such a service where a client has experienced a specific problem that needs to be analysed and a remedial solution identified.
 Sometimes, we are called upon to provide a report following a mortgage valuation where a specific defect has been mentioned and the purchaser requires a report on that specific matter.
 These reports will be created as bespoke reports to suit the client’s requirements.

 We are often approached by clients who want to plan ahead.
-In such situations we can provide a programme for maintenance and works over perhaps a 5 or 10 year period to give the client some guidance as to how to prioritise matters and to assist in budgeting.
+In such situations our building surveyors can provide a programme for maintenance and works over perhaps a 5 or 10 year period to give the client some guidance as to how to prioritise matters and to assist in budgeting.
 In preparation of such we would work closely with the client and/or their contractors to prepare a document that will provide useful reference in future years.